41Neroda/Mtech_mini_project/README.md

 Reference:<br>
 Nongmeikapam, K., Singh, N. H., Thoudam, S., & Bandyopadhyay, S. (2011).
 Manipuri transliteration from bengali script to meitei mayek: A rule based approach.
 In Information Systems for Indian Languages: International Conference, ICISIL 2011, Patiala, India, March 9-11, 2011.
 Proceedings (pp. 195-198).
 Springer Berlin Heidelberg.

+# Instruction:
+* In the first step, while loading the JSON file, the filepath should be changed accordingly based on where it locates.